 Before you start, you will need a domain name for your store’s website.
 Your domain name is your website’s address on the internet, such as amazon.com or pixel2pixeldesign.com.

 You will also need web hosting.
 Your web host stores all your affiliate marketing website’s files, such as your product review pages and images.

 We recommend using HostGator.
-It’s one of the most popular web hosting companies and HostGator gives you 99.9% uptime guarantee and easy cPanel to install WordPress.
+It's one of the most popular web hosting companies and HostGator gives you a 99.9% uptime guarantee and easy cPanel to install WordPress.

 For Pixel2Pixel Design users, HostGator offers a fantastic deal.
 You can get a free domain name, free SSL certificate, and a 65% discount on web hosting when you sign up.

 We have also written a detailed article on HostGator Hosting Review you can also check this article first before purchasing HostGator hosting.